Fluticasone/vilanterol (By breathing)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver, heart, or blood vessel disease, high blood pressure, heart rhythm problems (such as prolonged QT interval), seizures, or low potassium in the blood.
-Tell your doctor if you have thyroid problems, osteoporosis, diabetes, cataracts, or glaucoma.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, diabetes, cataracts, glaucoma, heart or blood vessel disease, high blood pressure, heart rhythm problems, osteoporosis, thyroid problems, or a history of seizures.